kaixeb/GrafanaSSRFscan/README.md

 - -p is URL of the proxy server

 The script is checking each port from the ports file on every IP address from the ip file.
-In listed result you can see If port is open or not.
+In the result you can see If port is open or not.